 The metropolitan area of Columbus, Ohio is approximately 2 million, making it an average medium-sized American city.
 Examining food costs in Columbus provides a valuable comparison to a coastal metropolitan area.
 Groceries in Columbus, Ohio come to around $316 per month, a surprisingly similar figure to grocery costs in London.
-Overall Columbus is considered an affordable city, unlike New York City, which is definitely not.
-However, even in a heartland city groceries are still a large expenditure, and one to consider when planning a monthly budget.
+Overall Columbus is considered an affordable city, unlike New York City, which regularly ranks among the most expensive cities in the world.

 Farm subsidies in the EU play a large role in stabilizing food costs.
 The Common Agricultural Policy, or CAP, is 37% of the EU budget.
 While not without its critics, the CAP has arguably made quality, local food more affordable.
 The UK and Brexit cast the CAP subsidies into an interesting light.
 Currently, the plan is to withdraw from the CAP subsidies in 2028!
 The U.S. does have farm subsidies, but the budget allocated to farm subsidies is less than 1% of the total budget, and it goes primarily to big agriculture and not small, independent farms.